ALOHA!

 Locals living near Pololu Valley would like you to know that there are no bathrooms near the Pololu Valley Lookout.
 They ask that you stop by Keokea Beach Park on your way to Pololu Valley where there are bathrooms, just in case.
 This is around a 5 minute drive from the Pololu Valley Lookout.

-See more about this Big Island activity: Hiking to Pololu Valley beach
+See more about hiking to the Pololu Valley beach.

 33. Lapakahi village trail